csci430-os/assg04/README.md

 FIFO page replacement scheme.
 But you will also need to keep an array of use bits, 1 bit for each physical frame of memory.
 You are required to use an array of `bool` bits for your use bits array.
-This array must be called `useBit[]`, as this will be tested explicitly in the task 6 tests.
+This array must be called `useBit`, as this will be tested explicitly in the task 6 tests.
+You will need to dynamically allocate the memory for the array of use bit values, depending on the simulation memory size.
+So you should declare the member variable to be a `bool*`, a pointer to a bool, so you can dynamically allocate a block of bool values to use as the `useBit`

 You have been given the implementation of the constructor for your class.
 It works the same as the FIFO class, it simply calls the base